desktop/desktop/docs/technical/the-great-stores-migration.md

 ## Roadmap

-I'm going to break this up into a number of stages, where the most obvious tasks is early on, and the latter tasks are less clear currently.
+This is broken up into numerous stages, where the most obvious tasks are early on, and the latter tasks are less clear currently.
 We're also breaking this up into numerous stages and tasks so we can ship improvements incrementally, rather than a massive PR that changes the world.

 ### Stage 1 - Tidy Up